mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

 I would like to implement ScriptHandler using library LittleFS, that will register a command called SCRIPT.

-The subcommand will be called FILE
+The subcommand will be called FILE it will open the file and process each line.

 Please assume the code base already has wifi connectivity.